 HSA Music curriculum includes all the instruments of the orchestra, piano, organ, guitar, African and Latin percussion and voice.
 Its philosophy is to prepare the individual to be a proficient performer and reader of Western music as well as of the various musical styles of the African Diaspora.

-HSA Musical Theatre introduces the fundamentals of musical theatre to young actors.
+HSA Musical Theater introduces the fundamentals of musical theater to young actors.
 Simple pitch recognition, breathing techniques, vocal projection, movement, choreography, storytelling and teamwork are the main focus as this program explores the importance of ensemble performance through show tunes.
-HSA’s Musical Theatre courses allow students to develop confidence, coordination and integral skills required for success in this field and learn how to prepare themselves for the varied demands of a musical theatre career.
+HSA’s Musical theater courses allow students to develop confidence, coordination and integral skills required for success in this field and learn how to prepare themselves for the varied demands of a musical theater career.

 ART & DESIGN